High-Risk Juvenile Offenders and Crime Deterrence

 CEU Course Objectives

-1. Investigate what is needed for an arrest to deter an individual.
+1. Evaluate what is needed for an arrest to deter an individual.

-3. Scrutinize the age at which psychosocial maturation begins to slow down.
+3. Analyze the age at which psychosocial maturation begins to slow down.

-4. Identify what factors are considered part of the “sanction regime” in which offenders base their decisions to commit crime.
+4. Identify three factors that are considered part of the “sanction regime” in which offenders base their decisions to commit crime.

 5. Describe the primary mechanism through which deterrence works.